Cool Stories of the Truth - A New Mythology

-Cool Stories of the Truth - A New Mythology and Science of Winning
+Cool Stories of the Truth - New Mythology, New Science of Winning

 I. Philosophy, Truth and The Science of Winning

-My next interpretation was connected to the new directions in lottery strategy: the 'wonder-grid' and the 'killer lottery strategy'.
+My next interpretation was connected to the new directions in lotto strategy: the wonder grid and the killer lottery strategy.
 Again, to some extent, the opposition was valid.
 It would have been a pity to postpone the creation of the new software.

 There is a positive in doctor's appointments.
 A long doctor appointment is good for meditation and positive thinking and positive goal reinforcement.
 While doing all those medical chores, I was writing the new 32-bit lottery software.
 I needed to break lines longer than 6 numbers into 6-number combinations.
-(Read on.
-You'll learn how I created the new UTIL632.EXE and how you can acquire it.)
 I knew I had some helpful code somewhere.
 I kept the hard drive from my previous computer.
 It has valuable source code.
 Problem is, my new computer is screwed up, literally.
 Home users cannot open the screws, only computer service technicians can.
 I got sooo mad at the vendor!
 The ensuing problem was security related.
 If I took my PC to a servicing outlet just for unscrewing the screws (!), some might take a preying look at the contents of my files!
 So, I still resort at finding info I saved on floppies.
 Or look up my impressive computer library.
 I did a lot of digging.
 You probably know the feeling of looking for something you badly need to find.
 You only find the thing after you passed the point of disgust in your search.

-Hey, that's what I call the Fundamental Formula of Gambling, indeed!
+Hey, that's what I call the Fundamental Formula of Gambling (FFG), indeed!
 Actually, the author, Marcel Boll did not want to take credit for it.
 The formula was largely developed by Abraham de Moivre.
 I gave him credit on my page: Mathematics of Gambling Formula.
 I saw the steps in Warren Weaver's Lady Luck.
 Then I remembered more clearly about de Moivre and his formula from my school years.
 Abraham de Moivre himself probably did not want to take credit for the formula.
 As a matter of fact, the relation only deals with one element: the probability of N consecutive successes (or failures).
 Everybody knows, that's p ^ N. It's like an axiom, a self-evident truth.
 Accordingly, nobody can take credit for an axiom.
-I thought Pascal deserves the most credit for establishing the formula p = n / N. From there, it's easy to establish p ^ N.
+I thought Pascal deserves the most credit for establishing the formula p = n / N. From there, it's easy to establish p ^ N. Pascal founded the probability formula on Aristotelian logic, in turn influenced by Pythagorean mathematical reasoning, further influenced by Egyptian protomathematics...

 History is full of examples.
 I can only think now of the Dark Ages in the history of the Christian nations.
 The tiara-wearers in the Vatican believed they were chosen to BE the Truth.
 If somebody had ideas different from their perceived truths, it was interpreted as life threatening.
 And they saved no minute before destroying the threat.
 Didn't they murder brilliant minds such as Giordano Bruno?
 Or didn't they humiliate brilliant minds such as Galileo?

 II.
-New Free Software For The Science of Winning
+New Lotto Software for the Science of Winning

 While going through all this process, new software was born.